 3. Separate by Categories

-Organization is a vital feature of a well-produced budget.
+Organization is a vital feature of HOA budget preparation.
 Simply writing down the anticipated expenses for the year is not enough.
 It is important to separate line items into major categories: budgeted revenue, budgeted expenses, and reserve fund contributions.

 The budgeted revenue is the income that the association expects to receive.
 This mainly stems from regular dues and assessments.
 If an HOA rents out its common areas, rental income will also fall under this category.